John Patten Story

 John P. Story (August 25, 1841 – March 25, 1915) was a career officer in the United States Army who attained the rank of major general.
 An 1865 graduate of the United States Military Academy, he served from shortly after the end of the American Civil War until retiring in 1905.
-A specialist in the use of coastal artillery for harbor defense, he was most notable for his service as commandant of the Artillery School (1902-1904) and the Army's Chief of Artillery (1904-1905).
+A specialist in the use of coastal artillery for harbor defense, he was most notable for his service as commandant of the Artillery School (1902–1904) and the Army's Chief of Artillery (1904–1905).

 Early life

-John Patten Story was born in Brookfield, Wisconsin on August 25, 1841, the oldest of five children born to John P. Story (1806-1875) and Elizabeth (Quarles) Story (1816-1904).
+John Patten Story was born in Brookfield, Wisconsin on August 25, 1841, the oldest of five children born to John P. Story (1806–1875) and Elizabeth (Quarles) Story (1816–1904).
 Story's family included several prominent individuals, including Joseph Story, who was his grand-uncle and William A. Barstow, who was an uncle by marriage.
 His siblings included William Story, who served as a federal judge and as lieutenant governor of Colorado.
 His brother Francis was a banker and businessman in California who served as president of the Los Angeles Area Chamber of Commerce.
-His sister Elizabeth was the wife of Brigadier General Henry Albert Reed.
+His sister Elizabeth was the first wife of Brigadier General Henry Albert Reed.
 His sister Anna was the wife of Judge Albert M. Stephens, who served on the probate court bench of Los Angeles County, California.

 Story was educated in the schools of Waukesha, Wisconsin and received a Bachelor of Arts degree from Carroll College in 1858.
 He began to study law in preparation for a career as an attorney, but later decided on a military career and applied for admission to the United States Military Academy.
 Story was accepted, and began attendance at West Point in 1861.
 He graduated in 1865, ranked 20th in a class of 68.
+Among his classmates who became general officers were Charles W. Raymond, Alfred E. Bates, George H. Burton, and Samuel Meyers Mills Jr. Among his classmates who did not become general officers was Henry B. Ledyard Jr.